Ilshidur/action-slack/README.md

 The argument is the message to display in the Slack notification.

+*Note :* be careful to properly [format your messages for Slack](https://api.slack.com/docs/message-formatting).

 #### Examples

 * `args = "Hello, beautiful !
 I ran a GitHub Actions for you <3"`